 ♾️ Lifetime access & updates

-#1 How to get to the Asklepieion of Kos
+#1 How to Get to the Asklepieion of Kos

-The Asklepieion of Kos is about 4 km away southwest of Kos Town.
+The Asklepieion of Kos is about 4 km southwest of Kos Town.
 Coming from the capital, you will pass through the small town of Platani.
 If you are travelling from Tigaki or Mastichari, take the expressway from Kos and branch off towards the excavation site just before Kos Town.
 Alternatively, you can get there via the village of Zia along a scenic mountain road.

 What is the parking situation at the Asklepieion?

-By bus to Kos Asklepieion
+By Bus to the Asklepieion of Kos

 → The Municipality of Kos publishes the Bus timetables for Kos on: mobility.kos

-#2 Opening hours of the Asklepieion of Kos
+#2 Opening Hours of the Asklepieion of Kos

-- Opening hours Asklepieion of Kos in summer (April – October): Mon-Sun from 08:00-20:00
+- Opening hours of the Asklepieion of Kos in summer (April – October): Mon-Sun from 08:00-20:00

-- Opening hours Asklepieion of Kos in winter (November – March): Wed-Mon from 08:00-15:00
+- Opening hours of the Asklepieion of Kos in winter (November – March): Wed-Mon from 08:00-15:00

 Ticket prices for the Kos Asklepieion: